WFOR (AM)

-WFOR (1400 AM, "The Score 92.7") is a radio station licensed to serve Hattiesburg, Mississippi, United States.
+WFOR (1400 AM, "The Score 92.7") is a commercial radio station licensed to Hattiesburg, Mississippi, United States.
 The station is owned by Eagle Broadcasting, LLC.

 Programming

 WFOR broadcasts a sports format as an affiliate of the Fox Sports Radio network.
 Syndicated sports talk programming on WFOR includes The Dan Patrick Show.
-Local programming includes "The Pine Belt Sports Drive" and "To The Top Talk" with Jamie Arrington.
+Local programming includes The Pine Belt Sports Drive and To The Top Talk with Jamie Arrington.

 History

 WFOR's initial construction permit, with the sequentially assigned call letters WRBJ, was issued in March 1928 to the Woodruff Furniture Co. at 119 West Pine Street in Hattiesburg, Mississippi.
-In late 1931 the call letters were changed to WPFB, and in 1936 they became WFOR.
+In late 1931, the call letters were changed to WPFB, and in 1936 they became WFOR.